NethServer/docs/administrator-manual/en/mail.rst

 * The Bayesian tests **are not active until it has received enough information.
 This includes a minimum of 200 spams AND 200 hams (false positives).**

+  As the system receives that information, the progress of bayesian filter training can be monitored from the :guilabel:`Email > Filter [Statistics] > Bayes training` progress bar.

 .. note:: It is a good habit to frequently check the Junk folder
           in order not to lose email wrongly recognized as spam.